krazatchu/CodeMyRobot/README.md

 ## Prerequisites

-You will need a computer with a USB port.
+You will need a computer with a USB port, and a Carl 7 Robot.

 ### Install the Arduino IDE
 https://www.arduino.cc/en/Main/Software